-Notes to Consolidated Financial Statements - (Continued) December 31, 2021, 2020 and 2019
+Notes to Consolidated Financial Statements - (Continued) December 31, 2022, 2021 and 2020

-(11) Transactions with Affiliates
+(10) Transactions with Affiliates

-In the ordinary course of business, affiliated companies that are owned by our controlling shareholder, Matthew T. Moroun, provide certain supplementary administrative support services to Universal, including legal, human resources, tax, IT infrastructure and other requested services.
+In the ordinary course of business, affiliated companies that are owned or controlled by our controlling shareholder, Matthew T. Moroun, provide us with certain supplementary administrative support services, including legal, human resources, tax, and IT infrastructure services.
+Universal's audit committee reviews and approves related party transactions with affiliates that involve Universal or its consolidated subsidiaries.
 The cost of these services is based on the actual or estimated utilization of the specific service.